Collectibles and Your Portfolio

 For most investors, collecting is usually an activity best approached as a labor of love, something done for the enjoyment it brings or for the thrill of the hunt: finding and negotiating for the item you want.
 Even so, these items can come to represent significant value – sentimental and otherwise.

-Smith & Howard Wealth Management is available to offer objective advice on how to protect that value and make sure your family’s collectibles are secure.
+Smith and Howard Wealth Management is available to offer objective advice on how to protect that value and make sure your family’s collectibles are secure.
 We’ve helped hundreds of families navigate the challenges of protecting their financial future.

 We’re happy to answer any questions you may have about collectibles as an investment.
 Please call us at 404-874-6244.